9th Workshop on Visualization for the Digital Humanities

 Submission format

 Submissions will take the form of short papers.
 Papers should not exceed 5 pages excluding references.
-Submissions are meant to describe and critically discuss works at the intersection of visualization and humanities research, including applied case studies, empirical results, and/or theoretical perspectives.
-We welcome works that highlight the difficulties (and proposed solutions) of designing visualizations in the context of humanities research and/or applying concepts from humanities research to foster visualization research and design.
+Submissions are meant to describe and critically discuss work at the intersection of visualization and humanities research, including applied case studies, empirical results, and/or theoretical perspectives.
+We welcome contributions that highlight the difficulties (and proposed solutions) of designing visualizations in the context of humanities research and/or applying concepts from humanities research to foster visualization research and design.

 Submitting a paper

-Papers should be submitted via PCS (https://new.precisionconference.com/vgtc).
-Submission deadline is July 3, 2023 (5pm PST).
-Notifications will be sent on August 3, 2023.
-The camera-ready deadline to submit the final version of the papers is August 18, 2023.
+Paper submissions should be in PDF format following the two-column IEEE TVCG Conference Style Template (see link for templates in Word or LaTeX).
+Papers should be submitted via PCS.
+The submission deadline is June 30, 2025 (23:59 AoE).
+Notifications will be sent on August 2, 2025.
+The camera-ready deadline to submit the final version of the papers is August 11, 2025.

 Submissions will be assessed based on their likelihood of showcasing engaging work, or provoking fruitful discussion.
 Accepted authors will be invited to present their work as part of a series of short talks, demonstrations, or panels.
 Accepted work will also be showcased on the workshop website.
+A submission will consist of a title and short abstract (max.
+1 page) detailing the intended submission format and content, submitted via a Google Form by August 22 (23:59 AoE).